Subscribe to updates

 Risk Management Strategy

-A report was presented for the Authority to review and approve the Risk Management Strategy.
-This strategy aimed to provide a structured approach for identifying, assessing, and managing risks that could affect GLCCA's ability to achieve its objectives.
-It detailed adjustments to the risk framework, including a move from a 4x4 to a 5x5 risk matrix for more sensitive measurement, and the inclusion of three options to measure the impact of risk across operating budgets, the annual investment fund, and large strategic and capital programmes.
-The strategy outlined a tiered system of risk registers, from programme and project level up to the strategic risk register, which monitored eight key corporate risks: lack of funds, governance and assurance failure, failure in partnership/reputation, programme and project delivery failure, failure to achieve economic growth, lack of workforce/capacity/resilience, digital/data/cyber security, and policy/legislative/political uncertainty.
+A revised Risk Management Strategy was reviewed and approved, following consideration by the Audit Committee.
+Debbie Simpson, Interim S73 Officer, explained that the strategy aimed to strengthen the Authority's approach to risk management by adjusting the risk matrix to a 5x5 format for more sensitive measurement and including three options to measure the impact of risk across operating budgets, annual investment funds, and large strategic programmes.
+The strategy also outlined a tiered risk register system, from operational to strategic levels, with 8 key strategic risks identified: lack of funds, governance and assurance failure, failure in partnership, programme and project delivery failure, failure to achieve economic growth, lack of workforce capacity, digital and cyber security risks, and policy, legislative, and political uncertainty.

 Adult Skills Funding Rules

-The Authority was asked to approve the delegation of transport functions and the allocation of funding as part of the Greater Lincolnshire Local Transport Authority Transition Programme.
-From 1 April 2026, GLCCA will become the Local Transport Authority, taking on responsibilities for Transport Strategy, investment planning, and assurance, while Constituent Authorities will retain responsibility for Transport Scheme Delivery and Operations and Maintenance.
-A s101 agreement was being prepared to govern this delegation.
-Proposed funding allocations for 2026/27 to each Constituent Authority were detailed, with GLCCA retaining a portion of funding for strategy development and assurance.
+The Authority approved the delegation of transport functions to constituent authorities as part of the Greater Lincolnshire Local Transport Authority Transition Programme.
+Lana Meddings, Interim Strategic Transport Lead, explained that GLCCA would become the Local Transport Authority on 1 April 2026, taking on responsibilities for Transport Leadership, Strategy, and Investment Planning.
+Constituent authorities would retain responsibility for Transport Scheme Delivery and Operations and Maintenance during an interim period, governed by a Section 101 agreement.
+Funding would follow the functions, with GLCCA retaining a portion for strategy development and assurance.

 Humber Governance Arrangements